jpcrjoao2/Aloware-test/README.md

 # Aloware Voice Agent Test Project

-This repository contains a real-time voice agent and a simple React (Next.js) Admin UI for configuring it. \n *(Note: The raw ideation and thought process document that structured this project is linked at the very bottom of this README).*
+This repository contains a real-time voice agent and a simple React (Next.js) Admin UI for configuring it. <br>
+*(Note: The raw ideation and thought process document that structured this project is linked at the very bottom of this README).*

 ## Setup Instructions